Hierarchical Training of Deep Neural Networks Using Early Exiting: Experiments

-Figure~\ref{fig:accuracy} shows the test accuracy of the hierarchically trained DNN when it is separated at different positions along the architecture in comparison to the full-cloud training.
+Figure~\ref{fig:accuracy} shows the test accuracy of the hierarchically trained DNN when it is separated at different points along the architecture in comparison to the full-cloud training.
 For most of the separation points, the accuracy of the final exit of hierarchical training is close to the accuracy of the full-cloud training, even though the backpropagation is not connected between the edge and the cloud, and the information communicated in the forward pass is compressed.
-As a side benefit, the test accuracy of the early exit in the edge is shown.
-Although this accuracy is lower in comparison to the hierarchical cloud, it shows that our proposed method can also provide a level of robustness against network failures, as the edge can still handle the classification problem up to an acceptable accuracy on its own.
-As an example, at separation position 3, our proposed hierarchical training method provides $89.29\%$ accuracy for the VGG-16 architecture in the final exit that is close to the accuracy of $91.86\%$ in the baseline full-cloud training.
-The early exit of our proposed hierarchical training method is able to provide $85.49 \%$ on its own in case of a communication failure which is an acceptable accuracy.
+As a side benefit, the test accuracy of the early exit at the edge is shown.
+Although this accuracy is lower in comparison to the hierarchical cloud, it shows that our proposed method can also provide a level of robustness against network failures since the edge can independently handle the classification problem up to an acceptable accuracy.
+For example, at separation point 3 in the CIFAR-10 experiment, our proposed hierarchical training method provides an $89.29\%$ accuracy for the VGG-16 architecture in the final exit that is close to a $91.86\%$ accuracy in the baseline full-cloud training.
+In case of a communication failure, the early exit in our proposed hierarchical training method independently ensures an accuracy of $85.49\%$.
+In the CIFAR-10 experiments, the early exit accuracy becomes comparable to the final exit around the 4th separation point in the VGG-16 and ResNet-18 experiments.
+However, in the Tiny ImageNet experiments that are more complex problems, this does not happen until deeper separation points (8th separation point in VGG-16 and 6th separation point in ResNet-18).
+Although separating the DNN architectures in the deepest separation points (the gray areas in Figure~\ref{fig:accuracy}) is not practically desirable due to the high memory pressure at the edge, we keep them in the plots for completeness.
+This point is explained later.